RutledgePaulV/q-builders/README.md

 - "=ex=" The exists clause.
 It has values of either ```true``` or ```false```.
 - "=q=" The subquery clause.
 It has a string value that itself might be an entire RSQL query.
+- "=re=" A regular expression as a string.
+The string will be passed as-is to the backend visitor you use, so the regex string must be in the same flavor as the visitor you intend to use (mongo regex vs java regex, etc)